Water heat recycling

-Water heat recycling (also known as drain water heat recovery, waste water heat recovery, greywater heat recovery, or sometimes shower water heat recovery) is the use of a heat exchanger to recover energy and reuse heat from drain water from various activities such as dish-washing, clothes washing and especially showers.
-The technology is used to reduce primary energy consumption for water heating.
+Water heat recycling (also known as drain water heat recovery, waste water heat recovery, greywater heat recovery, or sometimes shower water heat recovery) is the use of a heat exchanger to recover energy and reuse heat from drain water from various activities such as dishwashing, clothes washing and especially showers.
+The technology is used to reduce primary energy consumption for water heating by preheating the water and putting less strain on the designated water-heating unit, which can extend the life of your water heater and save on energy usage.
+On a larger scale, this reduction of energy usage could help ease climate change.
+For this reason, many scholars look to water heat recycling as the future of energy efficiency.

 How it works

 The cold water that is put into a water heating device can be preheated using the reclaimed thermal energy from a shower so that the input water does not need as much energy to be heated before being used in a shower, dishwasher, or sink.
 The water entering a storage tank is usually close to 11 °C but by recovering the energy in the hot water from a bath or dishwasher, the temperature of the water entering the holding tank can be elevated to 25 °C, saving energy required to increase the temperature of a given amount of water by 14 °C. This water is then heated up a little further to 37 °C before leaving the tank and going to the average shower.

-When recycling water from a bath (100-150 litres) or shower (50-80 litres) the waste water temperature is circa 20-25 °C. An in-house greywater recycling tank holds 150-175 litres allowing for the majority of waste water to be stored.
+When recycling water from a bath (100–150 litres) or shower (50–80 litres) the waste water temperature is circa 20–25 °C. An in-house greywater recycling tank holds 150–175 litres allowing for the majority of waste water to be stored.
 Utilizing a built in copper heat exchange with circulation pump the residual heat is recovered and transferred to the cold feed of a combi-boiler or hot-water cylinder, reducing the energy used by the existing central heating system to heat water.

+There are three categories in which waste heat may be categorized into: Low-grade waste heat (less than 100 °C), Medium-grade waste heat (100-400 °C), and High-Grade waste heat (greater than 400 °C).
+While all of these can be converted into energy, medium-grade waste heat is the most common in household applications.

+Waste heat from common home applications can also be used to convert salty water into clean, drinkable water.
+Although this process is only in the beginning of its development, it shows strong promise for the future of clean water and energy efficiency.